Wechseln Woods, Capricorn

 —but he had to kill them.
 There was no other way.
 Orders were orders.
 Could that boy not understand this—

 Wiping the bile from his mouth, Werner lifted his head to look at the boy.
 But he was gone.
-In the boy’s place was the freckled Aquarian who stood there pointing Werner’s very own conductor at him.
+In the boy’s place was the freckled Aquarian who stood there pointing his very own conductor at him.
 It seemed he was a Projector, then.
 A grave error.

-He locked eyes with the Aquarian.
+Werner locked eyes with the Aquarian.
 The desperation in those eyes was familiar.

-Werner turned his head.
 Just a couple steps below him stood a shaking Vogt, the tip of his conductor still billowing with smoke.

 Lowering his weapon with trembling hands, Vogt asked, “Are you okay, sir?”

 Werner turned away from him and pried his conductor from the fallen Aquarian’s hands.
 His own hands were trembling.
-Could Vogt see?
+Could Vogt see ?
 Swallowing the bile in his mouth, Werner rose to a stand and wiped the sweat from his brow.

 “I’m fine, Vogt.
 Thank you.”